 PEPY Empowering Youth

-PEPY’s focus is on improving education standards and youth development in the area of Chanleas Dai.
+PEPY’s focus is on improving education standards and providing personal and professional youth development classes in 4 remote high schools and in Siem Reap city.
 Their approach is refreshing – they have chosen to remain medium sized and focused, and avoid expanding rapidly.
-PEPY publishes a regular report, called “Sharing the lessons we’ve learned” where they openly discuss their projects and how they could have been implemented better in the hope that others will learn from their mistakes, demonstrating an audacious and commendable approach to development.
+PEPY publishes regular quarterly reports where they openly discuss their projects and how they could have been implemented better in the hope that others will learn from their mistakes, demonstrating an audacious and commendable approach to development.

 SeeBeyondBorders’ programs in the Angkor Thom area of Siem Reap include:

 “Teach the Teacher” – a series of workshops provided to teachers child friendly teaching methods to assist learning.